 Even if you have back-to-back video calls, you don't need to spend the whole time looking at your screen.
 Look away every once in a while and focus on something at a longer distance.
 A good rule of thumb is a twenty second eye break every twenty minutes.

-Adding a task light that illuminates your work space in the right way reduces the amount of unnecessary work that your eyes are doing, allowing them to rest more.
+Adding a task light that illuminates your work space in the right way reduces the amount of unnecessary work for your eyes, allowing them to rest more.
 We've created a guide to help you choose the right task lighting for your space, including lighting that reduces eye strain while you do computer work.

 4. Try blue light glasses

-Opticians recommend using blue light glasses to reduce eye strain.
+Opticians recommend using blue light glasses to reduce eye strain and counteract the harmful blue light emitting from your screen.
 If you already wear glasses, you can get a special coating that filters out blue light on your next pair.
-For the non-glasses wearers, there are many stylish non-prescription options out there.
+For the non-bespectacled, there are many stylish non-prescription options out there.

 5. Get your vision checked

-If it's been over a year since you've had your vision checked, and or you've been experiencing frequent or prolonged eye strain, time to make an appointment.
+If it's been over a year since you've had your vision checked, and or you've been experiencing frequent or prolonged eye strain, it may be time to make an appointment.
 That way, you can catch any changes in your vision or potential issues earlier.